creativescala/creative-scala/book/src/pages/cycles/interpolation.md

 2. interpolate that `List[Point]` to produce a smooth curve.

 The first part requires a method, which we'll call `sampleCurve`, that is very similar to `drawCurve` that we've used earlier.
-The second part is a call to `Image.interpolatingSpline`.

 @:exercise(Getting to the Point)
 Implement `sampleCurve` with the following skeleton